 Tip #6 Let the Faucets Trickle

-Ever hear the adage “a rolling stone gathers no moss”— same principle.
+Ever hear the old adage, “a rolling stone gathers no moss”?
+This is the same principle.
 Keeping the water in your pipes moving helps prevents the freezing process.
-Sure you’ll spend a few pennies in wasted tap water but that’s a whole lot better than spending thousands cleaning up from a burst pipe.

 What To Do If My Pipes Freeze?

 Let’s say the worst happens: your water simply won’t flow and you know your pipes are frozen.
 If that’s the case, you don’t have a moment to waste.
 Every minute your water pipes stay frozen, pressure in the pipe builds, bringing them closer to bursting, spilling hundreds of gallons of water all throughout your house.
 Contact us immediately, call your insurance company, and then start moving the valuables outside the house.

 Although we hope these frozen pipe prevention tips allow you to keep safe this winter, our expert plumbers are always on call.
 Whether you need help to thaw a frozen pipe before it bursts or you need help limiting the damage of burst pipes, we can help.

 Contact us for heat tape installation, frozen pipes and for all of your plumbing needs.